ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 The aim of this project was to verify a fizzbuzz program through component testing.

 ## Test Basis: What is Fizzbuzz?
 A fizzbuzz program counts upwards from 1, outputting whole numbers except multiples of 3, which are replaced by "Fizz", and multiples of 5, replaced by "Buzz".
 Common multiples output the hybrid "FizzBuzz".
+To demonstrate:
-To demonstrate: 1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.
+<p align="center"><i>1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.</i></p>

 ## Program Specification: How to Code FizzBuzz
 A single if-else statement sufficiently filters every number to generate the correct sequence.
 The if-statement first vefifies the input (an integer) is a multiple of both 3 and 5.
 Two statements which may achieve this are `if (value % 3 == 0 & value % 5 == 0)` and, more simply, `if (value % 15 == 0)`.
 If this condition is not met then the input is verified as a multiple of 3 and 5 individually.
 If none of these conditions are met, then the input itself is returned as an output.